Skip to main content

 • Tolerances will, over time, allow the rule base to better reflect the profile of the organisation: this will enable us to focus on changes from the norm for each provider.

-• Providers will create their own issues in the IMS rather than waiting for the HDP to create them once the reference period has ended:
+• Providers can create their own issues in the IMS rather than waiting for the HDP to create them once the reference period has ended:

 • This brings forward the time in which providers can request tolerance overrides, to reduce peaks and troughs of activity.